Concussion Recovery from a Sports Injury

 Minnesota State High School League (MSHSL) rule about return to play (Subject to change)

-• Once free of symptoms of concussion, a stepwise symptom-free exercise process is required before a player can return to competition.
+• Once free of symptoms of concussion, a six-step exercise progression is required before a player can return to competition.

-• Each step requires a minimum of 24 hours.
+• Each step requires a minimum of 24 hours before progressing.

 • The player can proceed to the next level only if he/she continues to be free of any symptoms at the current level.